DataDog/integrations-core/docs/developer/process/agent-release/pre-release.md

 ## Before Freeze

-1. Make a dependency update PR 1 week before freeze:
+1. _One week before freeze_: Make dependency update PRs:
     * Create a new branch
-    * Run `ddev dep updates --sync`
+    * Run `ddev dep updates --sync --check-python-classifiers --batch-size 10`
     * Run `ddev dep sync`
     * Create a PR with the updated dependencies
-    * If CI is failing and there are compatibility reasons, investigate the errors.
-You may have to add the dependency to the set of [IGNORED_DEPS](https://github.com/DataDog/integrations-core/blob/master/datadog_checks_dev/datadog_checks/dev/tooling/commands/dep.py) and revert that change.
+    * If the CI is failing and there are compatibility reasons, investigate the errors.
+You may have to add the dependency that is causing the error to the set of [IGNORED_DEPS](https://github.com/DataDog/integrations-core/blob/master/datadog_checks_dev/datadog_checks/dev/tooling/commands/dep.py) and revert that particular dependency bump.

+    If the first PR process does not take long, try another batch of updates and repeat the above process.
+Overall, this step is not mandatory but it is important to keep our dependencies up to date.

-    !!! tip
+    !!! note
-        Revert the changes and rerun `ddev dep updates --sync` with the `--check-python-classifiers` flag if there are many CI failures on your PR.
-Running it with the flag will not update a dependency to the newest version if the python classifiers do not match the marker.
-Although sometimes classifiers are inaccurate on PyPI and could miss a version update, using the flag does reduce errors overall.
+        It is recommended to run `ddev dep updates --sync` with the `--check-python-classifiers` flag.
+Running it with this flag does not update a dependency to the newest version if the Python classifiers do not match the marker.
+Yet, sometimes classifiers are inaccurate on PyPI and running it with this flag could miss a version update.
+Omit this flag to ensure you are not missing any available updates.

-2. Update [style dependencies](https://github.com/DataDog/integrations-core/blob/master/datadog_checks_dev/datadog_checks/dev/plugin/tox.py) to latest versions (except if comments say otherwise) via PR.
+2. _The week of freeze_: Update [style dependencies](https://github.com/DataDog/integrations-core/blob/master/datadog_checks_dev/datadog_checks/dev/plugin/tox.py) to the latest versions (except if comments say otherwise) with a PR.
 Example: `ISORT_DEP`, `BLACK_DEP`, etc.
+3. _The day before freeze_: Communicate to teams that contribute to `integrations-core` that freeze is happening on Friday.
-3. Manually run and fix if needed the [base package dependency check build](https://dev.azure.com/datadoghq/integrations-core/_build?definitionId=52).
+4. _The day of freeze_: Manually run and fix the [base package dependency check build](https://dev.azure.com/datadoghq/integrations-core/_build?definitionId=52) as needed.
-4. Check that the [master](https://dev.azure.com/datadoghq/integrations-core/_build?definitionId=29), [py2](https://dev.azure.com/datadoghq/integrations-core/_build?definitionId=38) and [base_check](https://dev.azure.com/datadoghq/integrations-core/_build?definitionId=52) builds are green.
+5. _The day of freeze_: Check if the [master](https://dev.azure.com/datadoghq/integrations-core/_build?definitionId=29), [py2](https://dev.azure.com/datadoghq/integrations-core/_build?definitionId=38), and [base_check](https://dev.azure.com/datadoghq/integrations-core/_build?definitionId=52) builds are green.
+It is important to make sure CI is in a stable state before freeze.

 ## Freeze